department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/526ez-issue.md

 ### Information needed to assess the severity of the issue
 - Users Impacted:     <!-- How many users are being impacted? # of related cases in the last x days/weeks/month? -->
 - Issue Impact:       <!-- What is the impact of the issue?-->
 - Workaround:         <!-- Is there a workaround?
 If so, what is it?-->
 - Legal Requirement:  <!-- Does the issue stop someone from meeting a legal requirement? -->
+- Congressional or other Requirement: <!-- Is this issue the result of a congressional inquiry or something similar?  -->
 - Loss of Service:    <!-- Can people lose service as result of the issue? -->
 - Permanent Impact:   <!-- Does the problem have a permanent impact?
 For instance can you resubmit the form for a veteran, or do you lose the submission entirely?
 Can the VSR reopen the case later and process it, or does the issue send out an incorrect message to a veteran? -->
 - Vulnerability:      <!-- Is this a potential security/privacy vulnerability? -->